leoralph/pc-specs/README.md

-# PC SPECS
+# Setup

-These are my PC Specs, they will be updated as I upgrade my PC
+These are my setup specs, they will be updated as I upgrade my setup

+## PC

 - ***MotherBoard***
     - Gigabyte B650M Aorus Elite